Last updated: February 21st, 2023

 I didn’t experience a breaking-in period for my Vivaia’s.
 They’ve never given me blisters or rubbed uncomfortably, and they fit true-to-size straight out of the box.

 How Should Vivaia Shoes Fit When I Try Them on?

 Because Vivaias don’t really stretch out or require a lot of breaking in, they should fit true to size and feel comfortable when you first try them on.

 If they don’t, you probably need a different size.

 Do Vivaia Shoes Provide Enough Support?

-Vivaia shoes provide a reasonable amount of support for flats.
+My Vivaia shoes provide a reasonable amount of support as far as flats go.

 They’re not necessarily walking shoes (although I have walked a lot in them without a problem), and they can’t perform miracles, but they’re a comfortable option for flats.

 Plus, the recently upgraded design of their flats now has contoured insoles that provide extra arch support.